whatyouhide/whatyouhide.github.io/_posts/2020-01-22-protobuf_DRAFT.md

 ## Conclusion

 To recap, our Protobuf pipeline and workflow currently work like this.
 First, you make changes to a Protobuf schema.
 Then, you bump a version in a file.
 Then, you push those changes up to GitHub.
 Once CI makes sure you didn't break anything, you log into Concourse and kickstart the `build-and-publish` task.
 A new version of the right library gets published to different package repositories for different languages.
 It's not the simplest system, but the workflow is easy to use and effective.
-Maybe it'll solve the same problem for you.
+Most of all, this workflow can apply to most programming languages and make it easier to manage versioning and evolving shared collections of Protobuf schemas.

 [community-website]: https://www.community.com
 [hex-website]: https://hex.pm
 [protobuf]: https://developers.google.com/protocol-buffers
 [exprotobuf]: https://github.com/bitwalker/exprotobuf
+[protoc]: TODO
+[elixir-protobuf]: TODO